grafana/pyroscope/docs/sources/operators-guide/configure/configuring-high-availability-deduplication.md

 If the HA tracker is enabled but incoming samples contain only one or none of the cluster and replica labels, these samples are accepted by default and never deduplicated.

 > Note: for performance reasons, the HA tracker only checks the cluster and replica label of the first series in the request to determine whether all series in the request should be deduplicated.
 This assumes that all series inside the request have the same cluster and replica labels, which is typically true when Prometheus is configured with external labels.
-Ensure this requirement is honored if you have a non-standard Prometheus setup (for example, you're using Prometheus federation or have a metrics proxy in between).
+Ensure this requirement is honored if you have a non-standard Prometheus setup (for example, you're using Prometheus federation or have a profiles proxy in between).

 ## Configuration

-This section includes information about how to configure Prometheus and Grafana Mimir.
+This section includes information about how to configure Prometheus and Grafana Fire.

 ### How to configure Prometheus